How Much Does a Ductless Heat Pump Installation Cost in 2025?

 Add an extra hour or more of labor for higher floors and hard-to-access areas.

-Permits are usually necessary for installing a new electrical circuit to run the system.
+Permits are usually necessary to install a new electrical circuit to run the system.
 Most of the work doesn’t usually require a permit.
-If required in your location, your installer will know the cost.
-Typically, your project quote includes any necessary permit costs.
+If one is required in your location, your installer will know how much a permit costs.
 Always check with your homeowners association before installing anything outside your home.

 You may want to reduce your system's energy usage even further by increasing your home's energy efficiency.
-You'll likely want to investigate insulation, windows, and adding weather stripping to seal your home.
+Consider adding insulation, high-efficiency windows, and weather stripping to seal your home.

-Because a ductless mini-split costs $2,500 to $9,500 on average—more than most other types of HVAC systems—you'll want to consider a few similarities and differences before deciding.
+A ductless mini-split heat pump costs $2,500 to $9,500 on average, more than most other types of HVAC systems.
+As such, you may want to consider alternatives before deciding.
 Ductless heat pumps and packaged terminal air conditioner units (PTACs) are flexible options for homes where installing ductwork is impossible or cost-prohibitive.

-An HVAC installer will know the specific pros and cons for your area, climate, and home type, so consult with one before deciding.
+An HVAC installer will know the specific pros and cons of your area, climate, and home type.
+Consult with a local pro before deciding.

-Ductless mini-splits make for an affordable and energy-efficient choice for HVAC needs, but with some notable pros and cons.
+Ductless mini-splits make for an affordable and energy-efficient choice for HVAC needs, but they have some notable pros and cons.

 Pros: